illustration The Besançon Museum

 • Room 4:

-The balance of ecosystems: one balance, many balances?
+The balance of ecosystems: one balance, or many balances?

 • Room 5: